oorjadandotiya/reward-system/README.md

 git clone https://github.com/oorjadandotiya/reward-system.git

-### 2. Run the Application
+### 2. Navigate to the project directory:

-Using Maven wrapper:
+cd reward-system

-Windows:
+### 3. Run the Application

-mvnw.cmd spring-boot:run
+- Using Maven wrapper:

-Mac / Linux:
+Windows: mvnw.cmd spring-boot:run

-./mvnw spring-boot:run
+Mac/Linux: ./mvnw spring-boot:run

-Alternatively, you can run the application directly from your IDE by running:
+- Alternatively, you can run the application directly from your IDE by running:

-RewardSystemApplication.java
+RewardSystemApplication.java (This can be run by building a new project in IDEs like IntelliJ using pom.xml to build the project after downloading a .zip file of the git repository)

 ### 3. Access the Application